Tree Tenders Volunteer Training

 Learn, Connect, Be Inspired

-LEARN the basics of trees from expert instructors, CONNECT with other tree lovers, and BE INSPIRED to become an urban forest leader in your community!
+LEARN the biology of trees from expert instructors, CONNECT with other tree lovers, and BE INSPIRED to become an urban forest leader in your community!

 - Tree biology, anatomy and functions